This is an archived page and for reference purposes only

 |Qualification||Typical offer/minimum requirement|

-ABB from three full A levels, or BBB if A level Mathematics is included
+ABB from three full A levels excluding General Studies and Critical Thinking, reduced to BBB if A Level Maths included

 |Access to HE Diploma||